evavirseda/Prebootcamp-Web/README.md

 The letter of the DNI
 And the special guest...
 Mars Rover Kata

 The deadline for submitting these exercises will be one week before the start of the course.
-You must send the link to your repository to the email: ta-web-mad@ironhack.com
+You must send the link to your repository to the email: ta-web-mad@ironhack.com :exclamation: **Don't forget FORK the repo**

+### Happy coding!